Pakistan Entry Requirements

 Prohibited Items

-- Counterfeit currency and goods - Fake money or pirated/counterfeit products
+- Counterfeit currency or securities

 Restricted Items